Michael Weinstein | President

-Michael Kahane is responsible for AHF’s daily business operations and development in the Southern United States and the Caribbean.
+Michael Kahane is responsible for AHF’s daily business operations and business development in the Southern United States, the Caribbean, and Latin America.
 He joined AHF in 2007 after a successful legal career.

 Tom Myers | Chief of Public Affairs and General Counsel

 Tom Myers has been with AHF since 1998, during which time the organization has more than quintupled in size and spread from its base in California to other states and to over 20 countries.
-His major responsibilities include handling transactional and contract work, contract maintenance, and compliance with third-party payors including Medicaid, Medicare, and state, local and federal governments.
-He handles litigation of commercial, labor, employment and government contracts, as well as trademark and trade secrets issues.
+His major responsibilities include handling transactional and contract work, contract maintenance, and compliance with third-party payors, including Medicaid, Medicare, and state, local and federal governments.
+He handles litigation of commercial, labor, employment, government contracts, trademarks, and trade secrets issues.
 He supervises both in-house legal staff and counsel provided by outside law firms worldwide.